exponential-idle-guides/exponential-idle-guides/src/view/ct-creation/day-4.md

 - Powering an existing term
 - Unlocking an entirely new mechanic

 Today, we will be creating our first milestone - a simple power increase for our $c_1$.
-Start by specifying where milestone points are rewarded:
+Start by mapping out where milestone points are rewarded:

 ```js
 import { ExponentialCost, FreeCost, LinearCost } from '../api/Costs';